jimbraun/XCDF/README.md

   bit-packing to store the field at the given accuracy for a given set of values, and therefore provides substantial compression.

-  Python bindings for XCDF are written and maintained by Segev BenZvi at the University of Wisconsin-Madison.
+  Python2 bindings for XCDF are written and maintained by Segev BenZvi at the University of Wisconsin-Madison.

+  Python3 bindings have been added using [pybind11](https://pybind11.readthedocs.io/en/stable/) by and Maximilian Nöthe from TU Dortmund (Germany) and Michele Peresano from the University of Turin (Italy).

 ## Description